FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion_matched.md

 ||[LOINC](https://fairsharing.org/FAIRsharing.2mk2zb)||
 ---

-The `Variant Call File` or [VCF](http://edamontology.org/format_3016) is a file format (URL_TO_INSERT_TERM_3662 https://fairsharing.org/search?recordType=model_and_format)  specified by the [Global Alliance for Genomic Health](https://www.ga4gh.org/genomic-data-toolkit/) to report on genetic variation as detected by a range of molecular biology techniques (e.g., PC (URL_TO_INSERT_RECORD_3663 https://fairsharing.org/FAIRsharing.5y3gdd) R, GeneChip, nucleic acid sequencing).
+The `Variant Call File` or [VCF](http://edamontology.org/format_3016) is a file format (URL_TO_INSERT_TERM_2911 https://fairsharing.org/search?recordType=model_and_format)  specified by the [Global Alliance for Genomic Health](https://www.ga4gh.org/genomic-data-toolkit/) to report on genetic variation as detected by a range of molecular biology techniques (e.g., PCR, GeneChip, nucleic acid sequencing).
-It is considered to be the _de facto_ standard (URL_TO_INSERT_TERM_3664 https://fairsharing.org/search?fairsharingRegistry=Standard)  for reporting genetic variations in their various forms.
+It is considered to be the _de facto_ standard (URL_TO_INSERT_TERM_2912 https://fairsharing.org/search?fairsharingRegistry=Standard)  for reporting genetic variations in their various forms.
 It is therefore the output for most genetic analysis pipelines (e.g., the [Galaxy Worflow](https://toolshed.g2.bx.psu.edu/) tool [`affy2vcf`](https://github.com/gregvonkuster/galaxy_tools/tree/master/tools/convert_formats/affy2vcf) )

-The latest version of `Variant Call File` format (URL_TO_INSERT_TERM_3665 https://fairsharing.org/search?recordType=model_and_format)  is v4.3, the detailed specifications of which can be found [here](http://samtools.github.io/hts-specs/VCFv4.3.pdf)
+The latest version of `Variant Call File` format (URL_TO_INSERT_TERM_2913 https://fairsharing.org/search?recordType=model_and_format)  is v4.3, the detailed specifications of which can be found [here](http://samtools.github.io/hts-specs/VCFv4.3.pdf)

-The VCF (URL_TO_INSERT_RECORD_3676 https://fairsharing.org/FAIRsharing.cfzz0h)  format (URL_TO_INSERT_TERM_3667 https://fairsharing.org/search?recordType=model_and_format)  is species agnostic, making it suitable for use in any context, from agronomy to clinical practice.
+The VCF (URL_TO_INSERT_RECORD-ABBREV_2924 https://fairsharing.org/FAIRsharing.cfzz0h)  format (URL_TO_INSERT_TERM_2915 https://fairsharing.org/search?recordType=model_and_format)  is species agnostic, making it suitable for use in any context, from agronomy to clinical practice.
 In fact, it is this last use case that this particular recipe will be focusing on.
-Indeed, this is when bioinformat (URL_TO_INSERT_TERM_3668 https://fairsharing.org/search?recordType=model_and_format) ics meets medical informat (URL_TO_INSERT_TERM_3669 https://fairsharing.org/search?recordType=model_and_format) ics and the need to translate data into different format (URL_TO_INSERT_TERM_3670 https://fairsharing.org/search?recordType=model_and_format)  arises.
-In the world of clinical informat (URL_TO_INSERT_TERM_3671 https://fairsharing.org/search?recordType=model_and_format) ics, exchanging informat (URL_TO_INSERT_TERM_3672 https://fairsharing.org/search?recordType=model_and_format) ion between systems increasingly relies on Health Level 7 data standard (URL_TO_INSERT_TERM_3666 https://fairsharing.org/search?fairsharingRegistry=Standard) s and in particular on the Fast Healthcare Interoperability Resource (FHIR (URL_TO_INSERT_RECORD_3674 https://fairsharing.org/FAIRsharing.25k4yp) ).
-A number of working groups focus on how to best fit clinical informat (URL_TO_INSERT_TERM_3673 https://fairsharing.org/search?recordType=model_and_format) ion within the paradigm of the HL7 (URL_TO_INSERT_RECORD_3677 https://fairsharing.org/FAIRsharing.ka5tfc)  FHIR (URL_TO_INSERT_RECORD_3675 https://fairsharing.org/FAIRsharing.25k4yp)  representation.
+Indeed, this is when bioinformat (URL_TO_INSERT_TERM_2916 https://fairsharing.org/search?recordType=model_and_format) ics meets medical informat (URL_TO_INSERT_TERM_2917 https://fairsharing.org/search?recordType=model_and_format) ics and the need to translate data into different format (URL_TO_INSERT_TERM_2918 https://fairsharing.org/search?recordType=model_and_format)  arises.
+In the world of clinical informat (URL_TO_INSERT_TERM_2919 https://fairsharing.org/search?recordType=model_and_format) ics, exchanging informat (URL_TO_INSERT_TERM_2920 https://fairsharing.org/search?recordType=model_and_format) ion between systems increasingly relies on Health Level 7 data standard (URL_TO_INSERT_TERM_2914 https://fairsharing.org/search?fairsharingRegistry=Standard) s and in particular on the Fast Healthcare Interoperability Resource (FHIR (URL_TO_INSERT_RECORD-ABBREV_2922 https://fairsharing.org/FAIRsharing.25k4yp) ).
+A number of working groups focus on how to best fit clinical informat (URL_TO_INSERT_TERM_2921 https://fairsharing.org/search?recordType=model_and_format) ion within the paradigm of the HL7 (URL_TO_INSERT_RECORD-ABBREV_2925 https://fairsharing.org/FAIRsharing.ka5tfc)  FHIR (URL_TO_INSERT_RECORD-ABBREV_2923 https://fairsharing.org/FAIRsharing.25k4yp)  representation.

-In this FAIR (URL_TO_INSERT_RECORD_3682 https://fairsharing.org/FAIRsharing.WWI10U)  Cookbook recipe, we will highlight a software component allowing to convert a specific type of genetic variation informat (URL_TO_INSERT_TERM_3678 https://fairsharing.org/search?recordType=model_and_format) ion stored in VCF (URL_TO_INSERT_RECORD_3683 https://fairsharing.org/FAIRsharing.cfzz0h)  files into an HL7 (URL_TO_INSERT_RECORD_3684 https://fairsharing.org/FAIRsharing.ka5tfc)  FHIR (URL_TO_INSERT_RECORD_3680 https://fairsharing.org/FAIRsharing.25k4yp)  compliant, JSON (URL_TO_INSERT_RECORD_3681 https://fairsharing.org/FAIRsharing.5bbab9)  format (URL_TO_INSERT_TERM_3679 https://fairsharing.org/search?recordType=model_and_format) ed message.
+In this FAIR (URL_TO_INSERT_RECORD-ABBREV_2930 https://fairsharing.org/FAIRsharing.WWI10U)  Cookbook recipe, we will highlight a software component allowing to convert a specific type of genetic variation informat (URL_TO_INSERT_TERM_2926 https://fairsharing.org/search?recordType=model_and_format) ion stored in VCF (URL_TO_INSERT_RECORD-ABBREV_2931 https://fairsharing.org/FAIRsharing.cfzz0h)  files into an HL7 (URL_TO_INSERT_RECORD-ABBREV_2932 https://fairsharing.org/FAIRsharing.ka5tfc)  FHIR (URL_TO_INSERT_RECORD-ABBREV_2928 https://fairsharing.org/FAIRsharing.25k4yp)  compliant, JSON (URL_TO_INSERT_RECORD-ABBREV_2929 https://fairsharing.org/FAIRsharing.5bbab9)  format (URL_TO_INSERT_TERM_2927 https://fairsharing.org/search?recordType=model_and_format) ed message.

 The aptly named `vcf2fhir` library is a python package designed to perform this task.
 It is the result of work recently published by Dolin et al, 2021. {footcite}`pmid33653260`.